What is the value of my uninsured motorist claim?

 The insurance adjuster is not Santa Clause.
 Think of Ebenezer Scrooge before his conversion.
 Know that your claim value evaluation is likely to be higher than the insurer’s claim value evaluation.
 You simply will be better able to mentally handle the process if you are prepared for a miserly offer.
 We have heard time and time again from clients who were unprepared for the harsh treatment they have received from insurers.

-Video: How to Collect Underinsured Motorist Coverage
+Video: How to Collect an Underinsured Motorist Claim

 Where Will Your Case Be Decided?